CartoDB/CartoDB-SQL-API/doc/API.md

 # SQL API

-CartoDB's SQL API allows you to interact with your tables and data inside CartoDB as if you were running SQL statements against a normal database.
+CartoDB's SQL API allows you to interact with your tables and data inside CartoDB, as if you were running SQL statements against a normal database.
 The database behind CartoDB is PostgreSQL so if you need help with specific SQL statements or you want to learn more about it, visit the [official documentation](http://www.postgresql.org/docs/9.1/static/sql.html).

 There are two main situations in which you would want to use the SQL API: